hassa963/TRskim/README.md

 ## Contributions

 The author of TRskim is Nour Hassan.
-TRskim contains 6 functions.
+TRskim contains 4 functions.
 All of which were written by the author and utilizes functions from other packages.
-The algorithm for decomposing the tandem repeats in `decomposeTR` is based on the algorithm from a python library called TRviz (Park et al., 2023), and ChatGPT was used to dissect said algorithm and create a skeleton for how to implement something similar in R. The function also utilizes `Biostrings` by taking in `DNAString`s
+The algorithm for decomposing the tandem repeats in `decomposeTRs` is based on the algorithm from a python library called TRviz (Park et al., 2023), and ChatGPT was used to dissect said algorithm and create a skeleton for how to implement something similar in R. The function also utilizes `Biostrings` by taking in `DNAString`s